 2. Reinforce and enhance your brand identity

 Having a unified approach to all communications is important in developing brand personality and customer experience.
 Using an engaging and consistent writing style helps reinforce your brand and become easily recognisable to customers.
-Writing style guides often contain guidance on different communication types, such as presentations, reports, digital marketing channels, social media and email marketing, ensuring a common thread is used throughout.
+Writing style guides often contain guidance on different communication types such as: presentations, reports, social media and email marketing, ensuring a common thread is used throughout.
 This is particularly important when your customer engages across various touchpoints.

 3. Align internal teams